CNuge/py-morse-code/README.md

 ```
 The class also contains methods for returning the corresponding audio for the morse (all platforms) and alphanumeric encodings (mac/linux).
 ```
-morse_test.transmit() #returns the tones corresponding to the morse code
+morse_test.transmit() # returns the tones corresponding to the morse code

-morse_test.speak() #this uses the unix say command to read the message
+morse_test.speak() # this uses the unix say command to read the message
-#.speak() is mac/linux only... and you need to follow the instructions below!
+#.speak() is mac/linux only... and you need to follow the instructions below to get it running on linux
 ```

 # Audio dependencies setup
-The following must be installed in order to use the transmit function which plays back the morse code
+The following must be installed in order to use the transmit function which plays back the morse code.
 ### mac
 ```
 brew install portaudio